 As we grow older, we realize that even the facts we once believed to be absolute can change over time.
 This is because knowledge and understanding are constantly evolving.
-Several facts that we learned about in school may have changed or were taught in a manner that failed to capture the full truth.
+Several facts that we learned about in school may have changed in a manner that failed to capture the full truth.
 In this article, we will re-educate ourselves on nine such facts, while maintaining the scientific integrity of the information.

 Fact 1: America’s Independence Day: